Lenovo ThinkPads are suffering from USB-C problems – here's how to fix them

 A large number of Lenovo ThinkPad laptops are suffering from serious issues relating to the USB Type-C port and Thunderbolt controller, but there is a fix in the form of firmware and driver updates.

-The details of the nasty gremlins in the works are provided via a Lenovo support page, where you will also find the relevant system updates for the different affected devices (towards the bottom of the web page).
+The details of the nasty gremlins in the works are provided via a Lenovo support page, where you will also find the relevant system updates for the different affected devices.

 - We finally know how much the Lenovo ThinkPad X1 Fold will cost